 How to treat transient incontinence

-From our free downloads section click here fill in the bladder chart to make your own self assessment, this will give you a better understanding of why your body is reacting the way it is to cause the incontinence.
+From our free downloads section click here to fill in the bladder chart to make your own self-assessment, this will give you a better understanding of why your body is reacting the way it is to cause the incontinence.
 Take this information and discuss with your doctor he can then do a further in-depth clinical evaluation, to determine the correct treatment for you.